Why we needed to design a New Architecture based on In-Memory to built new game changing real-time applications?

 Our book In-Memory Data Management: An Inflection Point for Enterprise Applications was launched on Tuesday, March 1st 2011 at “CeBIT, Hannover.
 This page summarizes our book-related activities at CeBIT, ranging from a visit of Angela Merkel to our presence at SAP’s main booth in hall 4, where we answered detailed questions about the book throughout the week.
 A press release regarding the book launch is available for download here.

 During her visit on the opening day of CeBIT, German Chancellor Dr. Angela Merkel visited SAP in hall 4, where Prof. Dr. Alexander Zeier presented the book to her and gave her a signed copy.
 Jim Hagemann Snabe, Co-CEO of SAP, showed the chancellor a prototype using in-memory technology, which was developed by our chair.

 Following the panel discussion, Dr. Heinz Weinheimer (Executive Vice President, Springer) outlined the importance of the book for Springer in his welcome address.
-Afterwards, Prof. Hasso Plattner and Dr. Alexander Zeier answered questions about the contents of the book.
+Afterwards, Prof. Dr. H.c.
+Hasso Plattner and Prof. Dr. Alexander Zeier answered questions about the content of the book.